María Elvira Salazar: Healthcare

 Salazar said that she would only support repeal of the Affordable Care Act if a viable alternative were presented.
 She opposed repeal of the ACA's mandate that health insurers cover preexisting conditions, but called for "free market" policies on health insurance.

 Immigration

-Salazar sponsored the Dignity Act, a comprehensive immigration reform bill.
-She is an original cosponsor of the American Families United Act.
+In 2025 and 2026, Salazar sponsored the DIGNIDAD Act, a comprehensive immigration and amnesty bill.
+The act grants work authorization and a pathway to legal status for up to 12 million illegal immigrants living in the United States, reforms the asylum screening process, and provides pathways to citizenship for Deferred Action for Childhood Arrivals (DACA) recipients.